 The Company's material event disclosures can be accessed via the Public Disclosure Platform or the investor relations website of the Company.

 Copies of the Company's presentations are also available on the investor relations page in Turkish and English.

-Quarterly financial results, as well as annual reports in Turkish and English, are also available on the website.
+Quarterly financial results, as well as annual reports are also available on the Company's website in Turkish and English.